Unleashed2016/ruopen/Readme.md

 * 3D Model of the City of Adelaide data provided by data.sa https://data.sa.gov.au/data/dataset/3d-model This dataset provides the visualization of building heights in augmented reality view on our app.

+* Hospital locations in SA: https://data.sa.gov.au/data/dataset/sa-health-hospitals-locations This dataset provides location of hospital facilities visible to the users via the app interface.
+Opening times will be added to the database.

 ### Local Event Location:
 Adelaide